barchart/push-notifications-public/packages/sdk-js/docs/content/api/components.md

 ### NotificationnForBundle :id=schemasnotificationnforbundle
 **Type**: <code>Object</code>

->The object required to send a notification to a bundle (multiple devices).
+>The object required to send a notification to a bundle (all installations of the app).

 | Name | Type | Required | Nullable | Description |
 | ---- | ---- | -------- | -------- | ----------- |